 Anxiety is real.
 And it can be terrifying.
 One of my biggest pet peeves is when I see people romanticizing anxiety or taking about how cute some “anxiety mannerisms” are.
 Like what the f—?
 Just no.

 So, how do we deal with anxiety?
 Well, like the symptoms, there’s no right or wrong way to handle anxiety unless it’s to NOT handle it.
 You can’t just ignore it.
 It doesn’t go away for good, it always comes back.
 I get it.
 Not everyone can afford therapy or therapy itself doesn’t work.
 And that’s why we have to find other ways to deal with it.
 Most of the time it’s just a re-direction of thought that helps and other times dealing it head on helps.
-In case you’re having trouble finding ways to cope with your anxiety I created a small list of ways to try and handle anxiety attacks:
+In case you’re having trouble finding ways to cope with your anxiety I created a small list of ways to try and handle anxiety attacks.
+These are things/tools I have tried myself and hope they can be of use:

 - Go for a walk and clear your head.